Crossed product Hom-Hopf algebras and lazy 2-cocycle: Hom-Hopf algebra structure on

 Similarly we can verify that $(a_1\#\a^{-2}(a_{2(-1)})\a^{-1}(h_1))S(\b^{-1}(a_{2(0)})\#h_2)=\varepsilon(a)\varepsilon(h)1\#1.$ Hence $S$ is the convolution inverse of $id$.

 The proof is completed.

 \end{proof}

-\begin{corollary} With the above notations, if $\sigma$ is trivial, then we have the Radford biproduct $(A\t H,\b\o\a)$.
+\begin{corollary} With the above notations, if $\sigma$ is trivial, we have the Radford biproduct $(A\t H,\b\o\a)$.
 At this moment we call $(H,A)$ is an admissible pair. \end{corollary}

-\begin{remark} In the usual Hopf algebra, Radford biproduct is associated to an Hopf algebra in the Yetter-Drinfeld category.
+\begin{remark} If $H$ is a Hopf algebra, and $(H,A)$ is an admissible pair, it is well known that $A$ is a Hopf algebra in the Yetter-Drinfeld category $_HYD(H)^H$.
 However to our disappointment in the case of Hom-Hopf algebra, this conclusion does not hold unless $\a^2=id_H$. \end{remark}

-\begin{example} In the Example \ref{A} (3), consider the crossed product $k\#_\sigma H$ and taking $t=0$, then $k\#_\sigma H$ is a Hom-Hopf algebra with the coproduct $\Delta_H$, antipode $S_H$ and multiplication:
+\begin{example} In the Example \ref{A} (3), consider the crossed product $k\#_\sigma H$ and taking $t=0$, then $k\#_\sigma H$ is a Hom-Hopf algebra and $k\#_\sigma H=H$ as a Hom-Hopf algebra. \end{example}